AerialMantis/syclacademy/Code_Exercises/Exercise_01_Compiling_with_SYCL/doc.md

 ---

-For this first exercise you will simply be installing ComputeCpp and verifying your installation.
+For this first exercise you simply need to install ComputeCpp and the SYCL Academy dependencies and then verify your installation by comping a source file for SYCL.

 ### 1.)
 Installing ComputeCpp

-To install ComputeCpp follow the instructions in the README.md for installing ComputeCpp and the necessary OpenCL drivers.
+To install ComputeCpp follow the instructions in the README.md of the SYCL Academy repository for installing ComputeCpp and the necessary OpenCL drivers.

 ### 2.)
 Verifying your environment